jdonkervliet/jdonkervliet.github.io/about.md

 # Professional

+I am both a PhD student and teacher at the Vrije Universiteit Amsterdam.

+I recently joined the [Knowledge Representation and Reasoning group](https://krr.cs.vu.nl/) as a PhD student.
+I have previously been part of the [@Large Research group](https://atlarge-research.com/), and am still involved with its [Opencraft](https://atlarge-research.com/opencraft/) project.

-I am a Computer Science teacher in the bachelor at the TU Delft.
-I teach multiple courses with a focus on _Computer Systems_.
-I use my [twitter feed](http://www.twitter.com/jdonkervliet) to document my life as a teacher.
+I teach the X_40087 Computer Networks course at the Vrije Universiteit.

+I use my [twitter feed](http://www.twitter.com/jdonkervliet) to document my life as a PhD student and teacher.

 # Education